ESG News Update: August 12, 2020

 Money Marketing: Forget bitcoin, think blockchain in ESG investing

-While these are relatively early days, successful blockchain projects should inspire trust because they have been designed from the outset as collaborative projects with high levels of transparency and decentralised consensus-making processes.
+While these are relatively early days, successful blockchain projects should inspire trust because they have been designed from the outset as collaborative projects with high levels of transparency and decentralized consensus-making processes.

 Driving the news: The Labor Department is planning to limit private retirement plan managers' leeway to invest based on ESG — environmental, social and governance — factors.